-Any parent who has a complaint related to SEND provision should follow the School's Complaints Policy, available on the School website.
+Any parent who has a concern or query related to SEND provision should - in the first instance - speak to the Sally-Ann Whitty, Head of Learning Support.
+If the matter cannot be resolved on an informal basis we would direct parents to the School's Complaints Policy, available on the School website.

-Policy author / reviewer: Policy date / review date: Next review due:
+Policy author/ reviewer: Policy date / review date: Next review due:

 S-A Whitty September 2020 September 2021

 S-A Whitty/Deborah Harris September 2021 September 2022

 S-A Whitty /T.Burns Autumn 2022 Autumn 2023

 S-A Whitty /T.Burns Autumn 2023 Autumn 2024

+S-A Whitty /T.Burns Autumn 2024 Autumn 2025

+S-A Whitty /T.Burns February 2025 Autumn 2025

-APPENDIX 1 - EHC Plans
+APPENDIX 1 - EHC PLANS

-Special education needs and disabilities (SEND) that affect a child's ability to learn can include:
+- Special education needs and disabilities (SEND) that affect a child's ability to learn can include:

 - Communication and interaction

 - Cognition and learning

 - Social, emotional and mental health difficulties

 - Sensory and/or physical needs

-An education, health and care (EHC) plan is for children and young people aged up to 25 who need more support than is available through special educational needs support.
-EHC plans identify educational, health and social needs and set out additional support to meet those needs
+An education, health and care plan (EHC Plan) is for children and young people aged up to 25 whose needs are such that the local authority determine that they qualify for additional support.
+This assessment is conducted by the relevant local authority (i.e. the local authority for the area where the child is resident).
+EHC plans identify educational, health and social needs and set out additional support to meet those needs which the local authority then has the responsibility to meet.